A large-scale analysis of public-facing, community-built chatbots on Character.AI: Literature Review

 \subsection{Fanfiction and AI}

-Fandoms are participatory cultures in which fanfiction authors form mutual mentor relationships with each other by reviewing each other’s work \cite{campbellThousandsPositiveReviews2016}.
+Fandoms are participatory cultures.
+One of the key ways fanfiction authors form relationships with each other is by reviewing each other's work as mutual mentors \cite{campbellThousandsPositiveReviews2016}.
 Exchanging constructive feedback on fanfiction serves as a basis for building relationships within fandoms, but as generative AI is increasingly used to create fan content \cite{lamerichsGenerativeAINext2023,lamerichsFandomAlgorithmPrompting2023}, it has the potential to replace this role as fanfiction authors turn to AI for feedback instead \cite{geroSocialDynamicsAI2023}.
-Authors do value the creative process for its own sake and would prefer AI to play a minor role like brainstorming instead of replacing the creative process entirely \cite{ippolitoCreativeWritingAIPowered2022}, and AI is seen by fanfiction authors as having potential positive impacts for inspiring and/or collaborative writing \cite{ippolitoCreativeWritingAIPowered2022}.
+AI might not replace the entire creative process, which authors still value for its own sake, but some authors are willing to use AI in a limited supporting role. \cite{ippolitoCreativeWritingAIPowered2022,geroSocialDynamicsAI2023}.
+Authors who ask AI for feedback instead of peers may do so to avoid burdening peers with the request or to avoid sharing work they feel self-conscious about \cite{geroSocialDynamicsAI2023}.
+Even if AI makes exchanging constructive criticism obsolete, another way that fanfiction authors can develop close relationships is by expressing deep emotional engagement with each other’s work \cite{ghoshLoveYouMy2023}, so as long as AI-assisted work emotionally resonates with fans, fanfiction communities may still be possible in the age of AI.

 Generative AI could change how people engage in creative writing not just by assisting writers, but by modifying finished stories to be personalized to the reader and by giving the reader interactive involvement in the story \cite{kimAuthorsValuesAttitudes2024}.
 Character.AI is one such example because the AI expands on creators’ story ideas, sends personalized messages based on the user’s persona, and responds interactively through a chat interface.
-Some authors worry that if AI changes their story, their authorial intent will be lost \cite{kimAuthorsValuesAttitudes2024}.
-However, this use of generative AI brings new concerns, such as questions about who owns the content and whether or not the use of unapproved author content to train AI is ethical \cite{lamerichsGenerativeAINext2023} or could contain plagariazed language or simply poor writing \cite{ippolitoCreativeWritingAIPowered2022}.
+Some authors worry that if AI changes their story, their authorial intent will be lost \cite{kimAuthorsValuesAttitudes2024} and replaced with plagiarized or generic ideas \cite{ippolitoCreativeWritingAIPowered2022}.
+This use of generative AI raises questions about who owns content generated by AI models that are trained on artists' works without their consent \cite{lamerichsGenerativeAINext2023}.
+Still, there are authors who are open to AI personalization of their work if it makes their stories more enjoyable to their audience \cite{kimAuthorsValuesAttitudes2024}.
+Without AI, fanfiction is already an outlet for authors to \emph{personalize} canon material, e.g. by focusing on secondary characters \cite{milliCanonicalTextsComputational2016} and including representation of underrepresented identities \cite{floegelWriteStoryYou2020,hazraQueererCanonFixit2021}.